 How can I prepare for inflation with food prices?

 There are a couple simple ways to prepare for inflation with food prices.
 I think it is wise to prepare now and start buying things before you need them.
 This is what I have been focused on lately.
+In simplest terms, that is what a stockpile is.

-Say that toilet paper does go up by 15% this year.
+Say that toilet paper goes up by 15% this year.
 That means that package of toilet paper you pay $10 for every month will soon cost $11.50.
 That works out to an extra $18 a year, just to buy the same toilet paper you were already buying.
 Multiple that scenario by multiple items increasing in price and you will quickly feel the impact on your budget.

 Follow the simple advice of “Buy 1 for now, and 2 for later.”
 Don’t ever let yourself get down to the last item in your pantry.